A bill that has passed both houses of the legislature. See Law.

-A chronological listing of all actions that occur on a bill from its introduction to its final disposition.
-This information can be found in the Citator and is available electronically.
+A chronological listing of all actions that occur on a bill from its filing to its final disposition.
+This information is available electronically.

 The identifying number given each bill filed for introduction.
 Since 1990, Senate bills have received even numbers and House bills have received odd numbers.
 Bill numbers do not carry over from session to session or from a regular session to a special session.

 One house of a bicameral legislature.
 The term is often used in floor debate to refer to the house where debate is occurring.

 The totality of appropriations measures passed by the legislature.
 The detailed spending plan submitted by the Governor to the legislature which recommends monetary allocations for each of the departments of the state for the next fiscal year is also known as a “budget.”
 Using recommendations from the Governor and individual departments, each house prepares its own version of the budget.
 See Appropriations and Implementing bills.

 Important tools in the legislative process which serve as official notification of bills to be considered, sessions, and committee meetings and hearings.
 Types and versions of calendars include:

 A special calendar of claim bills for chamber consideration.

 A special calendar of noncontroversial bills, passage of which may expedite the work of the legislature.